rust-lang/book/second-edition/src/ch03-02-data-types.md

 Rust also has two primitive types for *floating-point numbers*, which are numbers with decimal points.
 Rust’s floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
-The default type is `f64` because it’s roughly the same speed as `f32` but is capable of more precision.
+The default type is `f64` because on modern CPUs it’s roughly the same speed as `f32` but is capable of more precision.
-It’s possible to use an `f64` type on 32-bit systems, but it will be slower than using an `f32` type on those systems.
-Most of the time, trading potential worse performance for better precision is a reasonable initial choice, and you should benchmark your code if you suspect floating-point size is a problem in your situation.

 Here’s an example that shows floating-point numbers in action: